Notre Dame men’s and women’s fencing each win NCAA Championship

 Friday, the Irish women rallied on the second day of competition to get past Columbia, 102-99, earning the school’s first exclusive women’s fencing championship since 1987.
 Notre Dame had won 11 co-ed championships, including six of the last eight.

-Notre Dame’s Hungarian senior Eszter Muhari dominated the epee competition, blasting Princeton’s Hadley Husisian in the finals, 13-1.
+On the women’s side, Notre Dame’s Hungarian senior Eszter Muhari dominated the epee competition, blasting Princeton’s Hadley Husisian in the finals, 13-1.
 The Irish also took second and third in the women’s sabre.
 Portland, Oregon native Magd Skarbokiewicz lost the championship match to Ohio State’s Natalia Botello, 15-5, while her fellow Oregonian Siobhan Sullivan lost to Botello, 15-11, in the semifinals.

 Latest Sports News